im-ryan/Csvie/readme.md

 1. You upload the CSV files onto your server.
 2. Use csvie to chunk the files into smaller pieces.
 Chunking will be done by rows of data, instead of file globs.
 3. Write a custom CSV scrubber to clean data from the chunked files, then overwrite these files on the server.
-   1. Note that you do not have to use the included scrubber.
-You are free to write your own for even quicker validation checks.
+   1. Note that you do not have to use the included CsvieCleaner implementation.
+You are free to write your own using the Rhuett\Csvie\Contracts\CsvieCleaner interface.
 4. Directly load the clean files into your MySQL database directly using the [Load Data statement](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).

 ## Installation